openmapeditor/openmapeditor/README.md

 Deployment to GitHub Pages is handled automatically by the GitHub Action located in `.github/workflows/deploy.yml`.
 The action runs automatically on every push to the `main` branch.

 **In addition to deploying the site, the workflow also performs critical performance optimizations.
-It bundles all JavaScript files into a single script, minifies it to reduce its size, and updates `index.html` to load the final optimized file (`app.min.js`).**
+It bundles all JavaScript files located between the `<!-- START-BUNDLE -->` and `<!-- END-BUNDLE -->` comments in `index.html` into a single script, minifies it to reduce its size, and updates `index.html` to load the final optimized file (`app.min.js`).**

 For the deployment to succeed, you must provide your production API keys as repository secrets.
 See the **"Configuring API Keys"** section below for details.